 5 tips for a high-converting email marketing funnel

-Mapping your emails to your customer’s buying journey is a great start to creating a high-converting email funnel.
+Mapping your emails to your customer’s buying journey is a great start to creating a high-converting email marketing funnel.
 Here are five additional tips to help you get the most out of your email marketing.

 1. Segment your email list